PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-10 04:01:14
+Last updated: 2024-04-10 04:01:48
-Random Quote: The most important moments are the ones that make you realize there’s no turning back.
-You’ve crossed a line, and you’re stuck on the other side now. - Tokyo
+Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby